python4astronomers/python4astronomers/source/core/ipython.rst

     np.sum([2,3])

-IPython with the  ``-pylab`` command line option provides a Matlab-like environment allowing very simple and direct commands like the following::
+IPython with the  ``--matplotlib`` command line option provides a Matlab-like environment allowing very simple and direct commands like the following::

   x = np.arange(0, 10, 0.2)